wlandau/wlandau.github.io/_posts/2018-02-24-github-faq.md

 1. [Label](https://help.github.com/articles/about-labels/) your favorite issues as frequently asked questions.
 1. Scrape these labeled issues from the tracker using [GitHub's REST API](https://developer.github.com/v3/).
-1. Compile an index of links to the original issues.
+1. Use code to compile an index of links to the original issues.

 <h3>Example</h3>